karlito40/fofo/README.md

-Fofo is a WebExtension which aim to create communities around websites.
+Fofo aims to build a community around your favorite websites.
 Ever dream to discuss and share your opinion with people browsing the same page as you ?

-- No reviews on Netflix ?
-Fine, just open Fofo on your Netflix movie and browse other people reaction.
+- No reviews on Netflix anymore ?
+Fine, just open Fofo and discover what others are saying.
 - No comment section on this debatable news ?
 Fine, just open Fofo and share your feelings on it.

 ---